zoid/zclib/README.md

 ##Graph algorithms
-Most of files are compatible, unless those where it is not possible.
+Most of files are compatible with each other, expect those where it is not possible.
 Node's struct with vector of successor nodes is mostly used as a graph represenatation (unless those, where it is does not make sense - like Floyd Wharshal)

 ####Unweighted graph
 - BFS *(Both)*